 For the crust, I always use Pamela's Honey Grahams.
 These are dense graham crackers that will hold up when I add nuts to my crust and are just plain easy to carry around.
 You can certainly try your brand and see how they work, but Pamela's was the only one I found that held together.

 I always liked the honey taste it brings to my cheesecake makes it just a little sweeter than just plain graham crackers.

 This is not a hard cheesecake to make, but you just have to figure in the time that the cheesecake needs to set overnight.

-Taking the pan out of the refrigerator you want to grab the tinfoil by the long ends and pull the whole thing out of the pan.
+- Taking the pan out of the refrigerator you want to grab the tinfoil by the long ends and pull the whole thing out of the pan.
 The tinfoil comes off easily from the bottom crust.
 Using a sharp knife I cut down about 6 or 7 columns depending on how big you want your pieces.
+A Then cut accrossthe columns to the size squares you would like.
 Arrange on a plate and add the topping listed below.

 - Thaw the Cool Whip as directed on the package.
 I open the 2nd 8 oz can of pineapple and drain the excess juice.
 Add a dollop of Cool Whip and a small end of the spoon portion of the pineapple on top of the Cool whip.
 This is such a fun and refreshing cheesecake.